mikeger/blog/presentations/test_what_changed/test_what_changed.md

 ### 2. Build the dependency graph

-Going from the project to it's dependencies, to it's dependencies, to dependencies of the dependencies, ...
+Going from the project to its dependencies, to its dependencies, to dependencies of the dependencies, ...

 Can be achieved with _xcodeproj_ gem or a similar library.